dcrapis/oceandao-wiki/Home.md

 ## Town Hall

-The **[Town Hall](https://github.com/oceanprotocol/oceandao/wiki/Home/OceanDAO-Town-Hall)** is a videochat among community members, open to all.
+The **[Town Hall](OceanDAO-Town-Hall)** is a regular videochat gathering among community members, open to all.
 It’s a great place to get to know the community.
 Here you can ask questions, share proposal feedback, and more.

 The first Town Hall is Wednesday, Dec 2 at 16:00 GMT.